 Composite Fillings in Southeast, WI

 Ross Dental provides composite resin fillings for adults and children living in Milwaukee and the surrounding areas.
 Composite fillings are safe, natural-looking fillings for front teeth and molar repair.
-Composite fillings can also be used to make minor cosmetic repairs, such as fixing small chips on the surface of your teeth.
+In addition to its use as a restorative treatment, composite fillings can also be used to make minor cosmetic repairs, such as fixing small chips on the surface of your teeth.